 Course Description: Advanced Weight Training is an extremely high intensity course designed to meet the needs of highly motivated students.
-Students lift weights four days per week with other related activities once a week.
 Students should expect to work extremely hard and see significant increases in strength and power.
 This course may be repeated for additional credit.